 Selection of Winning Entries

-Following the submission of film entries by April 24, 2025, a panel of experts will judge the films, and the results will be announced on May 8, 2025, at the annual UNLV FILM Honors Celebration.
+Following the submission of film entries a week ahead of the planned screening dates, a panel of experts will judge the films, and the results will be announced in early May at the annual UNLV FILM Honors Celebration.
 The decision of the judges is final.
 (Note: The sole exception is audience awards, which will be determined each evening.)

 As part of the submission process, participants must disclose whether the subject matter or content of their film is appropriate for an all-ages public screening, so that the festival coordinator(s) and judges can make a determination regarding a screening of the project.